 The Montana State Bozeman community has lucked out with the Bridger Brewing Company right across from campus.
-We were lucky having it right next to a Verizon retailer when mechanical crisis lead us to get a new phone.
+We were lucky to have it right next to a Verizon retailer when a mechanical crisis leads us to get a new phone.

 Bridger Brewing Company is named after Jim Bridger, a famous mountain man who roamed the west in the mid 1800s.
 A nearby Mountain Range was also named after Bridger.
 So the Bridger Brewing Company found a name that embraced local history and awesome wilderness.
 It is housed in a modern, open, loft style structure with bar in pride of place: the center of the main floor.

 It was lunch time, so we were lured in for the buffalo sausage pizza and stayed for a beer tasting.